The entries of the Sinkhorn limit of an $m \times n$ matrix: Rectangular matrices and combinatorial structure

 An obvious question is whether there is a better way to write such polynomials, so that we can see the general structure.
 In fact there is, using determinants.
 Since the determinant of a block diagonal matrix is the product of the determinants of the blocks, determinant formulas are good candidates for functions that decompose as products over connected components.
-In this direction, we next rewrite Conjecture~\ref{coefficient for size-2 subsets} using determinant formulas; these are likely more natural than the factorizations in Conjecture~\ref{coefficient for size-2 subsets}.
+In this direction, we next rewrite Conjecture~\ref{coefficient for size-2 subsets} using determinant formulas.

 \begin{conjecture} Let $m \geq 1$ and $n \geq 1$, and let $ S = \subsetmatrix{ R_1 & R_2\vphantom{\{} \\ C_1 & C_2\vphantom{\{} } \subseteq D(m, n) $. \begin{itemize} \item If $(R_1, C_1)$ and $(R_2, C_2)$ form a type-1 link with $\size{R_1} + 1 = \size{R_2}$, then